-(1) Misbehavior without signs of improvement.
-(2) Breaching school discipline or behavior that interferes with student duties (3) Neglecting studies without good reason Retention Suppose you could not earn the required credits to advance to the next year or enough graduation credits to graduate.
-In that case, you must submit the application for retention or notification of retention if you wish to remain enrolled.
-For details, including the deadline, please consult with the School Office.
-Application for Retention Removal from the (a) If you do not pay tuition and fees, you will be Agreement for Removal from the School Register expelled from the University (Article 62 of the University regulations). (b) If you do not apply for retention or for returning to school by the specified date, you will be expelled from the University. (c) If you have not paid tuition fees and do not wish to continue school, you can apply for removal from the school register.
-Application deadline for removal from register: Spring semester: May 31 Fall semester: November 30 School Register Return your student ID card.
-Re- enrollment If you wish to re-enroll after withdrawing or being expelled, you can only apply at the beginning of the semester.
-The Faculty Meeting will consider your request, and there will be a Application for Reenrollment (official form) To qualify, you must apply for re-enrollment within four years of withdrawal or expulsion.
+(1) Misbehavior without

+signs of improvement.

+(2) Breaching school

+discipline or behavior that interferes with student duties

+(3) Neglecting studies

+without good reason

+Retention Suppose you could not earn Application for

+the required credits to Retention

+advance to the next year or

+enough graduation credits to

+graduate.
+In that case, you

+must submit the application

+for retention or notification

+of retention if you wish to

+remain enrolled.
+For details,

+including the deadline, please consult with the School

+Office.

+Removal (a) If you do not pay tuition Agreement for

+from the and fees, you will be Removal from the

+School expelled from the University School Register

+Register (Article 62 of the University Return your

+regulations). student ID card.

+(b) If you do not apply for

+retention or for returning to

+school by the specified date,

+you will be expelled from the

+University.

+(c) If you have not paid tuition fees and do not wish

+to continue school, you can

+apply for removal from the

+school register.

+Application deadline for

+removal from register:

+Spring semester: May 31

+Fall semester: November 30

+Re- If you wish to re-enroll after Application for re- To qualify, you must

+enrollment withdrawing or being enrollment (official apply for re-enrollment

+expelled, you can only apply form) within four years of

+at the beginning of the withdrawal or

+semester.
+The Faculty Meeting will consider your expulsion.

+request, and there will be a

+screening test.

+22120111115 2000.